Canon 70D vs M5

 Body comparison: Canon 70D vs M5

 The physical size and weight of the Canon 70D and the Canon M5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 70D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (29 percent) than the Canon 70D.
 Moreover, the M5 is substantially lighter (43 percent) than the 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the M5 does not feature any corresponding weather-sealing.